truongmleon/Calico/MDSUPPORT.md

 # Markdown Support

 The heading of the markdown contains basic information about your file.
-It should occupy the first four lines.
+It occupies the first four lines.
 The title is used as an ```h1``` tag.
-The date is used in the title of the post.
+The date is used in the post as well.
+The date may be empty, but the title may not.

 ```txt
 +++